| WHY is this medicine prescribed?

 What SIDE EFFECTS can this medicine cause?

 Triamcinolone nasal spray may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away:
+Tell your doctor if either of these symptoms is severe or does not go away:

 - vision problems

 - fever, sore throat, chills, cough, and other signs of infection

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at

 You should know that this medication may cause children to grow more slowly.
 Talk to your child's doctor if your child needs to use this medication for more than 2 months per year.